MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-interleavedaudio.md

 Remarks
 -------

-This property is intended for keyword spotter burst pins only and provides a way to include loopback audio alongside the keyword burst.
-This is done by mixing the burst audio and loopback together into a single PCM audio stream and then communicating, via this property, which channels are loopback, and which are the primary channel audio.
+This property is intended only for the Hardware Keyword Spotter pin and provides a way to include loopback audio interleaved with the microphone audio.
+This is done by interleaving the Hardware Keyword Spotter pin audio and loopback audio together into a single PCM audio stream and then communicating, via this property, the channels containing loopback vs. microphone audio.

 A sample APO is available that makes use of this property.
 It is on GitHub as part of the sysvad sample driver and is called *KWSApo*.
-The sample APO simply strips out the loopback audio, providing only the primary audio upstream.
+The sample APO simply strips out the loopback audio, providing only the primary microphone audio upstream.

 Requirements